History of Serbia: Ottoman rule

 Medieval Bosnia, Herzegovina, and Zeta lasted until 1463, 1483, and 1496 respectively.
-A Serbian principality was restored a few years after the fall of the Serbian Despotate by the Branković dynasty in what is now Vojvodina.
-It was ruled by exiled Serbian despots and nobles, existing until 1540 as a Hungarian vassal, when it fell to the Ottomans.
+A Serbian principality was established a few years after the fall of the Serbian Despotate, when the Branković dynasty and other Serbian nobles were granted lands in what is now Vojvodina by the Kingdom of Hungary.
+It was ruled by exiled Serbian despots and nobles, ending around the Ottoman siege of Buda in 1541.
 The residence of the despots was Kupinik (modern Kupinovo).
 The Despots were: Vuk Grgurević-Branković (1471–1485), Đorđe Branković (1486–1496), Jovan Branković (1496–1502), Ivaniš Berislavić (1504–1514), Stjepan Berislavić (1520–1535), Radič Božić (1527–1528, Zapolya faction's pretender), and Pavle Bakić (1537).
 Stevan Berislavić moved in 1522 to Slavonia, since Kupinik was seized by the Ottoman forces.

 Many Serbs were recruited during the devshirme system, a form of slavery in the Ottoman Empire, in which boys from Balkan Christian families were forcibly converted to Islam and trained for infantry units of the Ottoman army known as the Janissaries.

-From the 14th century onward an increasing number of Serbs began migrating to the north to the region today known as Vojvodina, which was under the rule of the Kingdom of Hungary in that time.
+From the 14th century onward an increasing number of Serbs began migrating to the north to the region today known as Vojvodina, which was part of the Kingdom of Hungary at the time.
 The Hungarian kings encouraged the immigration of Serbs to the kingdom, and hired many of them as soldiers and border guards.
-During the struggle between the Ottoman Empire and Hungary, this Serb population performed an attempt of the restoration of the Serbian state.
-In the Battle of Mohács on 29 August 1526, Ottoman Empire defeated the Hungarian army.
+During the Ottoman conquest of Hungary, this Serb population performed an attempt of the restoration of the Serbian state.
+In the Battle of Mohács on 29 August 1526, the Ottoman Empire defeated the Hungarian army.
 Soon after the battle, the leader of Serbian mercenaries in Hungary, Jovan Nenad, established his rule in what is now Vojvodina.
 He created an ephemeral independent state, with Subotica as its capital.
 King John of Hungary defeated Jovan Nenad in 1527.

 European powers, and Austria in particular, fought many wars against the Ottoman Empire, sometimes with assistance from Serbs.
 During the Austrian–Ottoman War (1593–1606), in 1594, some Serbs participated in an uprising in Banat—the Pannonian part of the Ottoman Empire, and Sultan Murad III retaliated by burning the relics of St. Sava.
 Austria established troops in Herzegovina but when peace was signed by Ottoman Empire and Austria, Austria abandoned to Ottoman vengeance.
 This sequence of events became customary for the centuries that followed.